 - Staple low carb bread ingredients.
 If you’ve made low carb bread before, you’ve got these ingredients in your pantry.
 They’re staples no low carb baker should be without.

 These low carb buns come together with a few twirls of the risk and an oven.
 Here’s everything you need to know:

-Almond flour is the flour we’ll be using in these low carb hot dog buns.
+Almond flour is the flour we’ll be using in these keto hot dog buns.
 You want to get a super fine-grained product for the most “flour-like” results.
 (I love Trader Joe’s and Costco brands, or Bob’s Red Mill)

 Since almond flour is significantly more dense than traditional flour, we’ll need to add some fluff to our bread, which we’ll do with two ingredients: whey protein isolate and psyllium husk…

 Whey protein isolate is one of my favorite kitchen tools.
-This low carb protein powder ensures our buns don’t lose their “fluff” post bake.
+This keto protein powder ensures our buns don’t lose their “fluff” post bake.
 It also helps to add structure to this gluten-free bread.